-State Frequency Meaning

-Off N/A The AP is NOT receiving power.
-Or the AP is in Do Not Disturb mode, which

-can be disabled by software.

-Blinking green 3Hz Initialization is in progress.
-But continuously blinking green indicates abnormal
+State Frequency Meaning Off N/A The AP is NOT receiving power.
+Or the AP is in Do Not Disturb mode, which Oli IN/A can be disabled by software.
+Blinking green 3Hz uBoot program initialization in progress Solid green N/A Main program initialization in progress

-operation.

-Blinking red 3Hz Initialization is complete, but the Ethernet port is not connected.
+Blinking red 3Hz Initialization is complete, but no Ethernet activity.

-Solid blue N/A Normal operation, the wired port is connected, but no wireless clients are

-associated with the AP.
+Solid blue N/A Normal operation, but no wireless clients are associated with the AP.

-Slowly blinking 1 blinking every 3 Normal operation, the wired port is connected, at least one wireless client is

-blue seconds associated with the AP.
+Blinking blue 3Hz Normal operation, at least one wireless client is associated with the AP.

-Solid red N/A Warnings(defined by software)

-Double blinking 2.5Hz (on and off Locate AP.

-red for 2 cycles

-alternately)
+Pressed for less Restart the device.

+Reset button than 2s

+Reser bullon Pressed for more

+than 3s Restore deladit settings.